camunda/camunda-docs/docs/reference/bpmn-processes/embedded-subprocesses/embedded-subprocesses.md

 title: "Embedded subprocess"
 ---

-An embedded subprocess allows to group elements of the workflow.
+An embedded subprocess allows to group elements of the process.

 ![embedded-subprocess](assets/embedded-subprocess.png)